dbyte/4DCodesign/README.md

 ![pythonVersion](https://img.shields.io/badge/Python-3.10-blue)

 ## Preparation
+### Codesigning identity
+For the signing process and its unit tests to succeed, a valid Apple developer certificate must be installed in the executing machine's keychain.
+Its name must begin with "Developer ID Application:".
+Example: "Developer ID Application: Your Organization (1AB1234567)".
+The code is prepared for optional passing of that name as another argument via command line, but currently not activated yet.

+### Python dependencies
 For XML operations, we decided to use the lxml library for convenient and fast handling.
 To install the external dependency